IdlessChaye/Unity3d/Game/ThisChess/readme.txt

+#Game_ThisChess
-This a kind of chess played in the three-dimonsinal space made by Unity.
+This is a kind of chess played in the three-dimonsinal space made by Unity.